-The dean (or his/her designee) will be an ex-officio, non-voting member of the school/college review committee(s).
-After the vote has been taken at the school/ college level, the dean (or his/her designee) will write a letter evaluating the candidate, introducing the dossier as it goes forward to the University Review Committee.
+The dean (or their designee) will be an ex-officio, non-voting member of the school/college review committee(s).
+After the vote has been taken at the school/ college level, the dean (or their designee) will write a letter evaluating the candidate, introducing the dossier as it goes forward to the University Review Committee.
 The letter will include the vote of the appropriate faculty of the PTU, as well as the vote of the school/college review committee.
 The candidate will have five working days to read and respond in writing to the dean's letter before the dossier moves forward to the University Review Committee.
 To that end, the candidate must be given timely access to the dean's letter.
 The candidate's response will be included in the dossier as it moves forward.

-- 3. University-Level Review. - a.
+3. University-Level Review.

+a.
 Appointment and Composition of University Review Committees.
 The University Review Committees consider all candidates for promotion and tenure, whatever the outcome of the previous levels of review.
 University Review Committees will be established to consider candidates from general discipline areas and thus will be organized into area committees such as:

-Fine and Applied Arts Physical Sciences

-Humanities Social and Behavioral Sciences

-Life Sciences Health and Clinical Sciences
+Fine and Applied Arts Humanities Life Sciences Professional and Applied Studies Physical Sciences Social and Behavioral Sciences Health and Clinical Sciences

-Professional and Applied Studies